nghia-vo/sarepy/doc/source/toc/section3_1/section3_1_6.rst

   -- The *sm_size* parameter controls the strength of the median filter used for removing small-to-medium partial and full stripes. |br| |br|

-**Another combination of algorithms** which removes stripe artifacts based on interpolation instead of using a smoothing filter is shown in section 4.2. |br|
+Another combination of algorithms which removes stripe artifacts based on interpolation instead of using a smoothing filter is shown in :ref:`section 4.2 <interpolation_method>`.

-  :ref:`4.2 Deriving an interpolation-based ring removal method <interpolation_method>`